Australian Society of Anaesthetists: History

 The ASA is now one of the largest and leading medical associations in Australia, delivering a range of services of the highest quality to members.
 Membership consists of specialist anaesthetist as well as registrar trainees and non-specialist medical practitioner anaesthetists.

 Membership

-Presently the Society has over 3000 members representing a majority of Australian specialist anaesthetists.
+Presently, the Society has over 4000 members representing a majority of Australian specialist anaesthetists.
 It is one of the largest medical associations in Australia.
 Membership consists of specialist anaesthetist as well as registrar trainees and non-specialist general medical practitioner anaesthetists.

 Governance

-The ASA is a governed by a seven member board of directors consisting of the current and most recent former president, treasurer, executive councillor, an independent director, and two members elected by the ASA Council.
-The Council consists of the same group plus a vice president and a number of state and territory representatives and chairs of ASA committees.
+The ASA is non-profit organisation governed by a Board of dedicated volunteer members.
+The Council consists of the Board of Directors as well as state and territory chairs and representatives of select ASA committees.

 Meetings

 The Society holds a National Scientific Conference annually in the southern hemisphere spring.
 Recent meetings have taken place in Melbourne, Darwin and Wellington.

 A wide variety of other meetings take place in the various states, such as educational meetings combined with the Australian and New Zealand College of Anaesthetists, Part 0 and Part 3 meetings for junior and senior trainees respectively and rural meetings that bring together specialist and general practitioner providers of anaesthesia.